balajidass07/Car-Rental-System/README.md

 -Process 5: After the user has completed a successful transaction and a reservation, the user must log out or sign off.
 If he/she wants to access the dashboard again, then the client can reserve again with the existing login session without signing off.
 But after a time-out session previous users details are also present in the system.

 # Software used:
-Xampp control panel.
+Xampp control panel,
-apache back end server.
+apache back end server,
-MySQL DB server.
+MySQL DB server,
 php, html, css.

+# Demo Link: <a href="https://drive.google.com/file/d/1d9S0ZPPOPIs-IIvg0VNI1MPWmcwdZjem/view?usp=sharing">Click here</a>